SS Flaminian (1917): History

 Flaminian sailed on routes between the United Kingdom and South Africa.
 She made a voyage from Table Bay to Southampton, Hampshire in 1919, and from Port Natal to the Clyde in 1920.
 Later that year, she made a voyage from Fredrikstad, Norway to Liverpool, Lancashire.
 By the late 1920s, Flaminian was operating between Liverpool and ports on the Mediterranean Sea.
 She sailed from Liverpool on 24 August 1929 for Malta and Alexandria, Egypt.

 In 1934, Flaminian was assigned the Code Letters GRBV.
-She was still serving the Mediterranean at this time, sailing from Liverpool for Izmir and Istanbul, Turkey in March 1934.
+She was still serving the Mediterranean at this time, sailing from Liverpool for İzmir and Istanbul, Turkey in March 1934.
 This continued in the years before World War II, with an identical voyage being made in November 1938.

 Flaminian was probably in port at Liverpool when war was declared against Germany.
 She departed from Liverpool on 16 September 1939 and sailed to Southampton.
 She sailed on 24 September, arriving back at Southampton on 13 October.
 She departed on 21 October and sailed to Fowey, Cornwall, where she arrived on 22 October.
 Having sailed on 31 October, Flaminian arrived back at Fowey on 8 November.
 She departed on 16 November for Liverpool, arriving two days later and sailing on 25 November for Belfast, County Down, where she arrived the next day.
 She departed for Liverpool on 1 December, arriving two days later.
 Flaminian then joined Convoy OB 50, which became Convoy OB 10 on 13 December.
 The convoy arrived at Gibraltar on 18 December.
 Flaminian was carrying general cargo bound for Casablanca, Morocco. where she arrived on 18 December.
 She sailed the next day for Malta, arriving on 25 December.
 She sailed two days later for Jaffa, Mandatory Palestine, arriving on 1 January 1940.